 global.json defining only the feature band and not the specific version (e.g. always using

 00 for the last two digits).
-However you also need to make sure to always keep your build agents up to date, especially when building self contained apps (as you want to get the latest runtime patches).
+However, you also need to make sure to always keep your build agents up to date, especially when building self-contained apps (as you want to get the latest runtime patches).

-With the current version I still believe the pros of using a
+With the current version, I still believe the pros of using a

-global.json are usually worth degrading the experience of contributors, but there could be situation when you prefer to lower the bar of entry both in open-source and internal company projects (e.g. you want to encourage collaboration across teams).
+global.json are usually worth degrading the experience of contributors, but there could be a situation when you prefer to lower the bar of entry both in open-source and internal company projects (e.g. you want to encourage collaboration across teams).

 A compromise can be achieved if you can specify the version of the SDK to use for your CI pipeline in a file committed in the repository, as you will have reproducible builds on your CI without constraining developers to install the specific version as for most of the development work it will not make a difference, but it will require to remember to temporary add a